 Frequently asked questions

 Our cooking classes are hands-on but informal.
-We have been running our classes for over ten years.
-Our experience has led us to teach a varied tasting menu with many courses in each class, so that you learn to cook several different dishes.
-Beginners will not feel intimidated, while experienced home cooks always tell us that they learn many new techniques and methods with us.
-Ours is not a professional culinary academy – the focus is on learning a lot while still having lots of fun with the group and then enjoying the fruits of our labours together over a relaxed meal.
+We have been running them for over fifteen years, so we have had some practice!
+In each class, we teach a varied tasting menu with several courses, so that you learn to cook dozens of different dishes.
+Beginners will not feel intimidated, while even very experienced home cooks tell us that they learn many new techniques and methods with us.
+Ours is definitely not a professional culinary academy – the focus is on learning a lot while having fun with the group as you cook and then enjoying the fruits of your labours together over a relaxed meal.

 What is the best time of year to come to Tuscany to cook and tour?

-We run our cooking courses in the spring (May and June) and the late summer/autumn (September and early October).
-We think that the weather at those times is mild but not too hot (perfect for cooking, eating and touring!) and there is plenty of delicious produce to cook with at both those times of year.
+We only offer our cooking courses in the spring (May and early June) and the autumn (September and early October).
+We think that the weather at those times lends itself to our activities: it is mild but not too hot, so perfect for cooking, eating and touring.
+Importantly, this is also when is plenty of delicious produce to make into wonderful dishes!

 What is your cancellation policy?